4paradigm/OpenMLDB/docs/en/quickstart/sdk/python_sdk.md

 #### Configuration Details

-Zk and zkPath configuration are required.
+Zk and zkPath configurations are required.

 The Python SDK can be used through OpenMLDB DBAPI/SQLAlchemy.
 The optional configurations are basically the same as those of the Java client.
-Please refer to the [Java SDK configuration](https://openmldb.ai/docs/zh/main/quickstart/sdk/java_sdk.html#sdk) for details.
+Please refer to the [Java SDK configuration](./java_sdk.md#sdk-configuration-details) for details.

-### Create database
+### Create Database

 Create database `db1`: